ios-studio/Mixer/README.md

 ```

-Where `"Blue"` corresponds to the name of a color in the font file.
+Where `"Blue"` corresponds to the name of a color in the csv file.

 ## Configuring
 Mixer can be passed a `MixerConfiguration` object where you can specify another path to your colors file.